AL0PFX1.htm

 Reasoning as derivation.

-A very general mode of reasoning which occurs 'in nature' is the one in which at least one thinking step is taken.
 This means that from a certain collection of data (facts, connections) another set of data is derived.

 Such a derivation has as its main connective the implication.